Hadronic structure on the light-front IV: Heavy and light Baryons: Introduction

-And yet, we will not discuss in this paper multi-quark sectors or hadrons, but rather focus on basic baryons.
-Furthermore, for simplicity we will start with three-quark systems which are completely symmetric in flavor, such as $\Delta^{++}_{uuu}, \Omega_{sss}^-,\Omega^{++}_{ccc},\Omega_{bbb}^-$, although only half of them have been observed.
-General considerations are well summarized in the early note by Bjorken~\cite{Bjorken:1986xpa}.
+General considerations for tthese hadrons are well known, e.g. summarized in the early note by Bjorken~\cite{Bjorken:1986xpa}.
 If the color part of the wave function is antisymmetric and the flavor part is symmetric, then Fermi statistics requires the spin-orbital part to be symmetric as well.
 The simplest one, with no orbital motion, then fixes spins to be e.g. $\uparrow \uparrow \uparrow $ and the global quantum number to be $\frac 32^+$.
-We will focus to the sector with zero orbital momentum, thereby avoiding the inclusion of spin-orbit mixing (on which we focused in the previous paper \cite{Shuryak:2021mlh}).
+We will focus on the sector with zero orbital momentum, thereby avoiding the inclusion of spin-orbit mixing (on which we focused in the previous paper \cite{Shuryak:2021mlh} for mesons).

 In Table \ref{tab_1} we show the quark and baryon masses, as well as the binding of the lowest $\frac 32^+$ states according to Ref.~\cite{0711.2492}.
-As one can see, from heavy to light quarks, the binding changes from negative to positive values.
-This is due to the attractive Coulomb interaction at small distances, which decreases as lighter states become larger in size.
+We note that as we move from heavy to light baryons, the binding changes from negative to positive values (for the sum of the masses).
+This is due to the attractive Coulomb interaction at small distances, whose role dramatically decreases for lighter quarks, as their states become larger in size.

 The dependence of the masses and wave functions of these {\em ground state} baryons, on the quark mass is of course only one issue to be considered.
 Another is their spectrum, in particular the dependence on the {\em principle quantum numbers} $n$, and {\em total angular momentum} $J$.
-It is well known that the existence of the confining strings, lead to specific Regge behavior, both for mesons and baryons.
-For example, we show in Fig.\ref{fig_deltas_nj} that the squared masses of various $\Delta$ resonances follow linear trajectories, versus radial $n$ and angular $J$ quantum numbers.
+It is well known that confining strings lead to specific Regge trajectories, both for mesons and baryons.
+For example, we show in Fig.\ref{fig_deltas_nj} that the squared masses of various $\Delta$ resonances follow linear trajectories, versus angular momentum $J$.
 Two further remarkable observations are: (i) both plots have the same slope; and (ii) this slope is the same as for mesons.
+This leads to the well known difficulty of a ``star" (or Y) and other stringy models: they do not yield the correct Regge slope, as the tension of three strings is different from that of a single string in mesons.
+The qualitative resolution of this difficulty for the nucleons is believed to be a quark-diquark configuration, with a single string between them.
+However, a dynamical justification of such a configuration for $J=3/2$ baryons is still missing, especially as a function of the radial quantum number $n$.
+Needless to say, that we do not have yet have experimental information on many $sss$ and any $ccc$ baryons.